SAP-samples/datasphere-fedml/dbconnection.md

 11. **create_table(`'query'`)**: <br>
 Creates a table in SAP Datasphere. <br>
 Please note this function will create a default column called `INSERTED_AT` in the table specified.
 This column will keep track of the timestamp at which you inserted data into the table for the first time.<br>
+Please note this will create the table in SAP Datasphere with all caps.(i.e. providing table1 will result in TABLE1 in SAP DataSphere) So any references to a table after using this function to create it, must also be in all caps.<br>
 Parameter: <br>
 `'query'`  ([str](https://docs.python.org/3/library/stdtypes.html#str)): The SQL query to create a table.<br>
 Example:<br>